 BLACKPILL LIDO – SWANSEA

 BLACKPILL LIDO in Swansea is in such a lovely setting It’s between Clyne Gardens and the sea.
 It’s not only the water you can splash around in.
 There’s also a picnic area, a playground, and a cafe.
 The Lido is open till the end of August.

 With plenty of attractions nearby including the award winning Clyne Gardens, the Bay Rider and Swansea Bay there is plenty to do to ensure a great family day out.

 To check out the Lido, just go here.
-BLACKPILL LIDO (Closed Now)
+BLACKPILL LIDO it’s open every day from 9am to 5pm through till September.

 AMMANFORD PARK SPLASH PAD